CSRD vs VSME: Which framework applies to you in 2026?

 The European Sustainability Reporting Standards (ESRS) are the official reporting standards that define what companies need to report under the CSRD.
 Think of them as the rulebook that explains which data points you need to disclose, how to structure them, and what level of detail is expected for CSRD-bound companies.

-There are currently 12 ESRS standards covering environmental, social, and governance topics.
-The standards are also aligned with the approach of the International Sustainability Standards Board (ISSB) and the Global Reporting Initiative (GRI) to maintain consistency between EU and global standards and to prevent unnecessary double reporting by companies.
+There are currently 12 ESRS standards covering environmental, social, and governance topics, though a simplified, reduced set is on the way once the Commission adopts EFRAG’s revised technical advice (deadline is September 2026).
+The standards are aligned with the approach of the International Sustainability Standards Board (ISSB) and the Global Reporting Initiative (GRI) to maintain consistency between EU and global standards.

-If you’re a logistics provider or carrier, some of the most relevant ESRS topics will likely include:
+If your business involves transport and logistics activities, some of the most relevant ESRS topics will likely include:

 • Greenhouse gas emissions (Scope 1, 2, and 3)